Adapted from Lila Jenkins Cruikshank in the Atlanta Junior League's Cooknotes

 2 large eggs

 1 teaspoon vanilla extract

-1 cup chopped pecans or walnuts (optional) - Pecans are good; they are a little different.
+½ cup chopped pecans or walnuts (optional) - I use pecans.

 Softened butter and cocoa powder for the baking pan

 Prepare an 8-inch baking pan - square for traditional brownies, round for a "brownie cake" - by coating the pan with softened butter and then coating it with cocoa powder.
 (If you are going to cut it into squares right in the pan, you can eliminate the cocoa powder.)